 Jones stretched his body and yawned for a few minutes before he got off the bed and also knelt beside it to talk to God.
 “Lord, you know I dread special days like today.
 They always don’t turn out right.
 But for all it is worth, let today count for everything special.
 Amen”.

-It was 9:00am and he was dressed up.
-He had worn a black Louis Vuiton tuxedo, a crisp white Excalibur shirt with a skinny black bow-tie.
+It was 9:00 am and he was dressed up.
+He had worn a black Louis Vuitton tuxedo, a crisp white Excalibur shirt with a skinny black bow-tie.
 And of course, he complemented it all with a well-shined black Salvatore Ferragamo shoe.
-He knew that dressing any other way to this meeting would be faux pas.
+He knew that dressing any other way to this meeting would be a faux pas.
 He got into his BMW 6 Series Gran Coupe and off he went.
-It was a fairly quiet and boring ride till he got close to Café de la Nouvelle Mairie, the restaurant hidden in a small street behind the pantheon, where he first saw Lianna.
+It was a fairly quiet and boring ride till he got close to Café de la Nouvelle Mairie, the restaurant hidden in a small street behind the Pantheon, where he first saw Lianna.
 Then suddenly he began to remember how it all began.
 It was over a year ago, he had walked into Café de la Nouvelle Mairie to have a cup of coffee.
-Lianna usually volunteered as an in-house musician over the weekends.
+Lianna usually volunteered as an in-house musician on the weekends.
 The customers were usually serenaded by her acoustic guitar and sweet voice.
-That is the only adjective to qualify her voice, because it was like mixing cappuccino with warm almond milk.
-Sometimes, Lianna sang alone, and at other times, she did so accompanied by two professionals playing the Ukulele and the violin.
-Those moments were breath taking.
-Jones suddenly had an unusal urge to drink coffee every weekend.
+That is the only adjective to qualify her voice because it was like mixing cappuccino with warm almond milk.
+Sometimes, Lianna sang alone, and at other times, she did so, assisted by two professionals playing the Ukulele and the violin.
+Those moments were breathtaking.
+Jones suddenly had an unusual urge to drink coffee every weekend.
 At least, he would get to see Lianna’s beautiful face again and enjoy the music.
 He also enjoyed the privacy he had over there.
 No one recognized him, although his album was topping the charts all over Europe.
 He was the lead singer for “Feu de l’amour”, a French/English rock band that had just released their debut album “amor sur les ailes”.

 “Are you Jones Jean-Claude?”
 Lianna asked, still breathing hard from the race and the anxiety she felt.